| Quality

 Reviews: Untrustable "Trustable" Sources?

-evidence-based information, there are three sources that are highly
+information, there are three sources that are highly respected

-These sources are the Cochrane Collaboration, Clinical Evidence
+sources are the Cochrane Collaboration, Clinical Evidence (from

-(from the British Medical Journal) and the Database of Abstracts
+the British Medical Journal) and the Database of Abstracts of

 at the University of York, England.